Policies

 Responding to suspicions of abuse

-We are aware that children’s vulnerability is potentially increased when they are privately fostered and when we know that a child is being cared for under a private fostering arrangement, we inform our Local Authority MASH.
+- We are aware that children’s vulnerability is potentially increased when they are privately fostered and when we know that a child is being cared for under a private fostering arrangement.
+If we have any concerns about these children, we inform our Local Authority Multi-Agency Safeguarding Hub (MASH).

-• In the event that a staff member or volunteer is unhappy with the decision made of the designated person in relation to whether to make a safeguarding referral they must follow escalation procedures.
+- In the event that a staff member or volunteer is unhappy with the decision made of the designated person in relation to whether to make a safeguarding referral they must follow escalation procedures (see below).

-• We take account of the need to protect young people aged 16-19 as defined by the Children Act 1989.
+- We take account of the need to protect young people aged 16-19 as defined by the Children Act 1989.
 This may include students or school children on work placement, young employees or young parents.
 Where abuse is suspected we follow the procedure for reporting any other child protection concerns.
-The views of the young person will always be taken into account, but the setting may override the young person’s refusal to consent to share information if it feels that it is necessary to prevent a crime from being committed or intervene where one may have been, or to prevent harm to a child or adult.
+The views of the young person will always be considered, but the setting may override the young person’s refusal to consent to share information if it feels that it is necessary to prevent a crime from being committed or intervene where one may have been committed, or to prevent harm to a child or adult.
 Sharing confidential information without consent is done only where not sharing it could be worse than the outcome of having shared it.

 Recording suspicions of abuse and disclosures

-• Where a child makes comments to a member of staff that give cause for concern (disclosure), or a member of staff observes signs or signals that give cause for concern, such as significant changes in behaviour; deterioration in general well-being; unexplained bruising, marks or signs of possible abuse or neglect; that member of staff:
+- Where a child makes comments to a member of staff that give cause for concern (disclosure), or a member of staff observes signs or signals that give cause for concern, such as significant changes in behaviour; deterioration in general well-being; unexplained bruising, marks or signs of possible abuse or neglect; that member of staff shall:

 Escalation process